Glass School

 What is safety glass?

-Glass which prevents or effectively minimises the risk of personal injury upon contact shall be referred to as personal safety glass, in practice as safety glass.
+Glass that prevents or effectively minimizes the risk of personal injury upon contact is referred to as personal safety glass, commonly known in practice as safety glass (after the English term "Safety Glass").

 Classification DIN EN 12600 and DIN EN 356, P1A to P5A.

-Glass that protects against vandalism, bullets, intrusion, burglary, explosions and blasts, water pressure, electromagnetic radiation, X-rays, fire, sound pressure and UV radiation should be referred to as protective glass (after the English term “safety glass”).
+Glass that protects against vandalism, gunfire, intrusion, burglary, explosions, water pressure, electromagnetic radiation, X-rays, fire, sound pressure, and UV radiation is referred to as safety glass (from the English "Safety Glass").

 Classification DIN EN 356, P6B to P8B.